 Semi-annually, the Continuum of Care holds a community-wide partner meeting at the city.
-In-person meetings were placed on hold during the COVID-19 pandemic, but virtual meetings are still being held.
-Notice of the meetings are provided through a variety of venues including email distribution lists, announcement at Continuum of Care committee meetings, and postings on the Continuum of Care website.
+Notice of the meetings are provided through a variety of venues including email distribution lists, announcement at

+Continuum of Care committee meetings, and postings on the Continuum of Care website.
 Email lists are inclusive of a broad range of community partners, formerly homeless, and non-member partners.